RazorFink/arduino-sandbox/README.md

 arduino-sandbox
 ===============

-A dumping ground for my Arduino code experiements.
+A dumping ground for Arduino code experiements.

-Just updating this to see if I can get HTTPS working...